Annonay

-Annonay (/fr/; Anonai) is a commune and largest city in the north of the Ardèche department in the Auvergne-Rhône-Alpes region of southeastern France.
+Annonay (/fr/; Anonai) is a commune and largest town in the north of the Ardèche department in the Auvergne-Rhône-Alpes region of southeastern France.
 It is the most populous commune in the Ardèche department although it is not the capital which is the smaller town of Privas.
 Other communes in the Ardèche department are Aubenas, Guilherand-Granges, and Tournon-sur-Rhône.

 Geography

 The commune consists of the city of Annonay and the hamlets of Vissenty, Chatinais, and Boucieu.
 With residential development, these four entities have merged into one today.
 Further away is the hamlet of Toissieu.

 Annonay was built over several small hills at the confluence of the rivers Cance (Canse) and Deûme (Deôme).
 Annonay is a crossroads of trade routes: from the Rhône Valley to the region of Saint-Étienne (east-west) and from Lyon to south of the Massif Central (north-south).
 It is located 75 km south of Lyon, 13 km south-west of Saint-Rambert-d'Albon, and 13 km north-west of Saint-Vallier at the foot of the mountains of Vivarais just 6 km west of the river Rhône.
 Access to the commune is by the D121 from Davezieux in the north-east passing through the commune and the city and continuing to Villevocance in the south-west.
 There is also the D578 from the city to Quintenas in the south and the D206 to Saint-Marcel-les-Annonay in the north.
 There are also the D371 and the D370 in the east of the commune.

 The geology consists mainly of grey or light orange leucogranite and orthogneiss rich in biotite, sillimanite, and cordierite with alternating bands of felsic and mafic material.
 The escarpment of Annonay is surrounded by plateaux and gentle hills used for cultivating cherries, apricots, apples, pears, and other crops.
 A reservoir created by damming the Ternay River north-west of the town provides water for industrial and domestic use.
 The highest point of the town at 746 m is located near a place called "Sagne Ronde"; the lowest point at 270 m is the bed of the Cance near the ruins of the "Mill Baru".
 The Montmiandon overlooking the city, rises to 679 m above sea level.